 Softbank has succeeded in completing the world’s first connection test in a commercial environment for NIDD which has been defined in the 3GPP for NB-IoT.

-“We expect that NIDD technology to reduce communication load for IoT devices and enables to accelerate utilization in IoT field especially for those who had difficulty in conventional condition.
+“We expect NIDD technology to reduce communication load for IoT devices and to accelerate utilization in IoT field especially for those who had difficulty in conventional condition.
 As NIDD technology corresponds to open standards, it can easily connect to Microsoft Azure IoT platform and enable to implement data management, view and AI features.
-SoftBank and Microsoft Japan will continuously contribute to accelerating IoT technology utilization in every industry,” said Akira Sakakibara, CTO at Microsoft Japan Co., Ltd. and President of Microsoft Development Co., Ltd.
+SoftBank and Microsoft Japan will continuously contribute to accelerating IoT technology utilization in every industry,” says Akira Sakakibara, CTO at Microsoft Japan Co., Ltd. and President of Microsoft Development Co., Ltd.

 “We are pleased to work closely with SoftBank in taking advantage of the latest LTE technologies to help enable the creation of innovative IoT products and services, using Qualcomm Technologies’ modem leadership combined with SoftBank’s IoT network,” Vieri Vanghi, vice president, product management, Qualcomm Europe, Inc. said.